Yogurt Made From Scratch

 home made yogurt

-In this book there are recipes and one in particular caught my eye.
+In a book I saw some recipes and one in particular caught my eye.
 It was how to make yogurt using a thermos.
-I quickly read through it and saw that it only needed a few ingredients and no special equipment and would let me feed my yogurt addicted Mr NQN yogurt every day.
+I quickly read through it and saw that it only needed a few ingredients and no special equipment and would let me feed my yogurt addicted Mr NQN yogurt every day for breakfast.
 Doing my sums, I figured I could make fresh yogurt for at least half the price of regular yogurt and even make it organic to boot!

 home made yogurt